1. General Guidelines

 1.3 Departments and divisions have their own distinct method of selecting offerings for each semester.
 Hybrid and online courses require significant investments of both time and resources to both develop and sustain.
 In selecting courses to be delivered in these modalities practical factors such as on-going demand, faculty commitment and curricular need, must be considered.
 However, the overarching reason to offer e-Learning courses is to expand educational opportunities for our students by offering courses with the same quality of education as face-to-face courses, but with greater convenience and flexibility.

 1.4 Each semester Academic Technology and Creative Services (ATCS) will compile a list of all courses that are designated in the course schedule as either hybrid or online courses.
-This list will be sent to department chairs for any corrections, additions, or deletions.
+This list will be sent to Academic Affairs and department chairs for any corrections, additions, or deletions.
 After review and/or revision, this list will be posted on the ATCS web site.
-Courses in which more than 50% of the instruction takes place when the professor and students are not in the same place shall be so designated.

 1.6 Prior approval by the relevant department or program is required for the University to contract with any private or public entity to design, transport, and/or produce content for e-Learning courses or programs.